njdam/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 * To scale, horizontal scaling (adding more servers) and load balancing are required.

-[Note That:]()In summary, while a single server with a LAMP stack can power a basic website, it comes with limitations such as potential downtime, scalability challenges, and a single point of failure.
+[Note That:]() In summary, while a single server with a LAMP stack can power a basic website, it comes with limitations such as potential downtime, scalability challenges, and a single point of failure.
 To address these issues, implementing redundant systems, load balancing, and a more distributed architecture is necessary for a robust and scalable web infrastructure.